gds03/Dapper.ExternalScripts/README.md

 ```

-The way its working is similiar with ILogger<T>.
+The way its working is similiar with ILogger<T> regarding registration.

 It's registered as a singleton and the first time the type is referenced (in this case: IExternalFileFinder<DisplayProductsQueries>) it will load from the FS.
 From there on, the script is in the cache and thats all.